RealFakeZesaming/ytviddownloader/README.md

 # ytviddownloader
-Little python project that I tried for a little.
+Little python project that I made for practicing.
 It can download yt videos using URL.
 Can be save as mp4 or mp3.
+If you want to use it(idk why) just download the .exe in the dist folder